Arizona Layoffs — September 2009

 | Kmart Store | Tucson | 36 |

-The single largest action involved Chevron Mining at its Phoenix facility, reporting 80 affected workers.
+The biggest impact was at Chevron Mining at its Phoenix facility, reporting 80 affected workers.
 Dole Fresh Vegetables followed with 63 workers.

 Trend & Outlook

-The data underscores a easing in workforce disruptions across Arizona, with filings falling below both recent and year-ago levels.
+This data points to a easing in workforce disruptions across Arizona, with filings falling below both recent and year-ago levels.
 The Mining & Energy sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Arizona.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Arizona WARN notices, browse layoffs by state, or download the full dataset.